-Item Description Amplitude Set the strength of the amplitude of the vibration.
+Items Description Amplitude Set the strength of the amplitude of the vibration.
 Unit: % Duration Set the duration of the vibration.
 Unit: ms Frequency Set the frequency of the vibration.
 Unit: Hz Purge Gate Operate the Purge Gate.
 Purge Gate Closed Status indicator for the Purge Gate sensor Closed : Green, Not closed : Gray Open / Close Allows opening and closing of the Purge Gate

-NOTE Even if the vibration amplitude is set to 0%, the feeder will still vibrate slightly.
-NOTE This is a specification.
-Purge Gate Closed will only be visible if the "Purge Gate Installed" check box was checked in the EPSON RC+ 7.0-Menu-[Setup]-[System Configuration]-[Controller]-[Part Feeders].
-NOTE If you try to move to another tab when the Purge Gate is not closed, the dialog "Purge gate will now be closed.
+Even if the vibration amplitude is set to 0%, the feeder will still vibrate slightly.

+This is a specification.

+Purge Gate Closed will only be accessible if the "Purge Gate Installed" check box was checked in the Epson RC+ 8.0 Menu - [Setup] - [System Configuration] - [Controller] - [Part Feeders].

+If you try to move to another tab when the Purge Gate is not closed, the dialog "Purge gate will now be closed.
 Continue?" is displayed.
 Press OK to close the Purge Gate.

-Adjust the amplitude and frequency so that the part is ejected from the feeder as quickly as possible.
+Guidelines for adjustment; Adjust the amplitude and frequency so that the part is ejected from the feeder as quickly as possible.
 Set the vibration time to the time it takes for the parts to be completely ejected.

-- (1) Put the appropriate number of parts (e.g., the optimum number of parts). - (2) Open the purge gate (provided by the customer).In the case of the IF-80, empty the purge box (optional). - (3) Check the operation.
+- 1. Put in an appropriate number of parts (e.g., optimal number of input parts). - 2.
+Open the purge gate (provided by the customer).
+In the case of the IF-80, empty the purge box (optional). - 3.
+Click the [Run] button. - 4.
+Check the operation.